Problems of Sweet Woodruff

 Leaves, Stems Wither And Collapse - Normal Aging

 As the summer progresses sweet woodruff plants tend to grow leggy and rangy.
 They naturally collapse of their own weight, their foliage withering and browning except at the tips of the stems.
+Among the common sweet woodruff problems, this natural aging process is frequently observed.
 Plants that lack moisture and/or are in sunny locations tend to do this earlier in the season.
 Locate sweet woodruff in the shade and keep the soil moist.
 Try cutting back plants that are showing signs of withering to encourage new growth.

 Ragged Holes In Leaves - Slugs